Jiganesh/ProgrammingConcepts/README.md

-**Horizontal Scaling** - Adding new machines to cope with computational demands -Example : A Diner is always crowded, to satisfy customer demand they open different Diner Franchise to serve.
+**Horizontal Scaling** - Adding new machines to cope with computational demands
+- Example : A Diner is always crowded, to satisfy customer demand they open different Diner Franchise to serve.

 **Vertical Scaling** - Adding resources to existing machine to cope with computational demands.
-Example : A Diner is always crowded, to serve the customers you hire more servers and chefs.
+- Example : A Diner is always crowded, to serve the customers you hire more servers and chefs.

 **Throttling** - Technique to control the rate at which API requests are processed.